Table of Contents

 Don’t be afraid to practice by doing a video of yourself.
 Listen to your voice and tone.
 Watch your demeanor and body language.
 Ask someone to critique you.
 Stay positive, sit straight, and sound confident.

-4. Getting A Job
+4. Getting A Job And Negotiating Salary Terms

-If you have completed the interview process for a job you desire, show your enthusiasm but not discuss salary.
+If you have completed the interview process for a job you desire, show your enthusiasm but do not discuss salary.
 Wait for the offer, and the position is firmly in your pocket before you discuss compensation.
 Don’t be the first to provide a definitive dollar amount or a range you are seeking.
 You should find out the typical salary range by doing your research ahead of time (see below).

 If offered a job but not yet the salary terms, ask for the range.
 Don’t accept on the spot.
 Be thoughtful, understand the package, and be ready to negotiate.
 Your goal is to exceed the high end of the range because you are their best candidate.
+Take the reins when negotiating salary compensation packages.

 A 2019 Glassdoor survey found 40% of employees–39% of men and 42% of women–accepted their salary offer and did not negotiate in their current or most recent job.
 These statistics reflect better gender parity, a significant change from the March 2016 survey when 59% of employees–52% of men and 68% of women– accepted their salary without negotiation.
 Women have further to go and should be able to say “No.”